Stevenson High School (Lincolnshire, Illinois): Confiscation of student cellphones

 In February 2012, the school administration initiated an investigation into marijuana sales at the school, during which the cellphones of students suspected of marijuana sales were confiscated, and the text messages stored on the phones were read.
 The American Civil Liberties Union of Illinois described the incident as a "fishing expedition", while school officials stated they were "perfectly within our rights".
 In one instance a student was suspended for five days and barred from participating in extracurricular activities because he refused to provide the password to his cellphone.
 The probe resulted in two arrests on misdemeanor drug charges.

+Student altercations

+In 2017, three female students were put on academic suspension when a video surfaced of a student attacking another student on a bus.
+The student was later charged in juvenile court for aggravated battery.

+Discrimination against Black students

+In January of 2020, a black student at Stevenson was allegedly targeted and disrespected by dean Nick Valenziano on a recorded video.
+This led to student protesting and an uproar in the Stevenson community.
+School administrators accepted Valenziano's resignation around June of 2020, and hired a diversity director to address racial issues within the school.

 Athletics

 The Stevenson Patriots compete in the North Suburban Conference.
+The following is a list of sports Stevenson lists for the 2023–24 school year: